-Joanna L. Grossman, Professor of Law and Associate Dean for Faculty Development
+Joanna L. Grossman, Sidney and Walter Siben Distinguished Professor of Family Law

 The mission of the Institute for the Study of Gender, Law, and Public Policy at the Maurice A. Deane School of Law is to facilitate teaching, research, and scholarship concerning gender as it relates to law and public policy.
 The Institute will also facilitate interdisciplinary exchange within Hofstra University.
 Through sponsoring courses, conferences, roundtables, and other events and generating publications, it will contribute to the knowledge of the academic community at Hofstra and of the broader community on this issue.